wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

 .. important:: Simulation can also be run outside of VS Code using ``./gradlew simulateJava`` for Java or ``./gradlew simulateNative`` for C++.

+.. note:: Some vendors support attaching hardware to your PC & desktop simulation.
+See vendor documentation for more information and see [here](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/wpilib-commands-vscode.html) for the VS Code command.

 Running Robot Dashboards
 ------------------------